 Both EAST and KSTAR have generated a wealth of new knowledge with regard to the startup of such tokamaks in general, and SC tokamaks in particular.
 Some important lessons for ITER arise from these startup experiences.
 Startup of SC devices is tractable using available modeling and design methods and generally follows design predictions.
+In particular, electromagnetic startup scenario development using the standard circular plasma formulation is accurate and adequate for first plasma commissioning.
 Startup of tokamaks using individually powered PF coils with initiation voltage utilizing switched resistors is highly effective and provides a robust startup method.
-The electric field requirements of ITER ($E{\phi} = 0.3 \text{ V/m}$) provide a factor of two margin over the minimum required in existing, well characterized machines, is appropriate for startup with sufficient ECRF power.
+The electric field requirements of ITER ( $E{\phi}$ = 0.3 V/m) provide a factor of two margin over the minimum required in existing, well characterized machines and is appropriate for startup with sufficient ECRF power.
 Values approaching 0.6 V/m are desirable without ECRF assist.
 Rapid success in commissioning was a result of (1) utilization of a well developed PCS, (2) utilization of validated modeling and analysis tools developed on existing machines and tightly integrated with the PCS and 3) the ability to test all aspects of plasma control and modeling in closed loop with the PCS.
 A similar environment will be essential for ITER.
 Collaboration with an international team of startup experts from existing machines (DIII-D and NSTX) greatly expedited startup and provided a high level of confidence in achieving the commissioning goals.
 Internal coils are needed to obtain diverted operation using PF magnet systems and power supply constraints typical of those used in the new SC tokamaks.
-ITER has added internal coils and this seems appropriate in light of this recent experience.
-Finally, there are many severe limitations associated with SC devices, some of these only associated with commissioning.
-All metal walls and low bake temperatures were common in both experiments and did impact startup.
-However, use of boronization in EAST and long bake times in KSTAR helped alleviate their impact and impurity conditions did not significantly impede commissioning in either device.
+ITER has added internal coils and this seems appropriate in light of this experience with KSTAR and EAST.
+KSTAR, with its use of Nd3Sn coils, has developed superconducting technology